Yandex Cloud

 How do secondary and vector indexes impact the cost of a request?How do secondary and vector indexes impact the cost of a request?

-Operations with indexes are estimated according to the same rules as operations with tables.
-They are reflected in the request statistics and included in the total indicators used to calculate the cost in request units (RUs).
-For more information, see the pricing policy for YDB API serverless mode.
+Operations with indexes are billed according to the same rules as operations with tables.
+You can see them in the request statistics and they are included in the total values used to calculate the cost in request units (RUs).
+For more information, see the pricing policy for the YDB API serverless mode.

 When reading data from a table using an index, the request statistics will show the number of records read from the index and their size.